brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 	- Run `npm install` to load all the dependencies identified in `package.json`.
 	- Build the site using those three “secrets” you already set up earlier: the Netlify authorization token, the Netlify site ID, and the webmentions.io token.
 Since we’re still on the GitHub servers at this point, only the last one may be necessary; but this file includes them all, just to be safe.
 	- Finally, deploy the now-built site to Netlify, using the configuration in the repo’s `netlify.toml` file.
 This step uses those same “secrets” as the last step.
 The Netlify variables *are* required here, for sure, while now the webmentions.io token becomes the just-in-case addition.

-[^masterName]: There’s an [ongoing](https://tools.ietf.org/id/draft-knodel-terminology-00.html) [discussion](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/) in the dev community about whether repositories should use the `master` name for their default branches.
-My understanding is that the major repo hosts are adjusting their policies accordingly, so I’ll update this article if and when changes warrant.

 As a result: with this GitHub Action now handling builds on the GitHub setup, the deploy on Netlify typically takes no more than *ten seconds*, quite often more in the range of *two to five* seconds—and, once again, it counts as *zero* seconds against that 300-minute monthly build cap.